Skip to content

 Here’s the trap with counting total sleep: two people can both log eight hours and wake in completely different states.
 One spent two hours in deep sleep; the other got twenty-five minutes.
 Same number on the dashboard, opposite mornings.

 Here’s the reframe most people never reach: total sleep was never the real metric — the architecture of those hours is.
 Oura breaks down where the night actually went.
-Deep sleep (physical recovery) and REM (cognitive recovery) are separated out, and a 2023 study comparing Oura against polysomnography — the gold-standard clinical sleep test — found agreement above 85% for sleep-stage classification, ahead of typical wrist wearables.
-That’s not lab-perfect, but it’s reliable enough to trust the trend.
+Deep sleep (physical recovery) and REM (cognitive recovery) are separated out.
+Here are the honest numbers rather than the marketing ones.
+Oura’s published multi-sensor algorithm reaches about 79% agreement with polysomnography — the gold-standard clinical sleep test — on four-stage classification (Altini & Kinnunen, Sensors 2021), and a Brigham and Women’s Hospital comparison placed it ahead of Apple Watch and Fitbit on that same four-stage task (summary of the 2024 Sensors study).
+A separate multi-night Gen 3 validation reported 91.7% accuracy — but that headline number is sleep-versus-wake, with a Cohen’s kappa of only 0.65 and per-stage accuracy ranging from 75.5% to 90.6%, and the study was funded by Oura (Svensson et al., Sleep Medicine 2024).
+For scale: two human technicians scoring the same night agree only about 83% of the time.
+So staging is meaningfully weaker than the total-sleep figure — not lab-perfect, but reliable enough to trust the trend.
 The truth is that “7 hours” tells you almost nothing; the minutes of deep sleep buried inside those hours tell you everything.

 And the trend is where the behaviour change hides.
 When you can trace a bad night back to the 4pm coffee, the late workout, or the argument you replayed at midnight, the cause-and-effect does the persuading for you — no willpower required.
 You stop guessing whether something “crashed” your sleep.
 You can see it on the curve the next morning.